Whether you’re ‘into’ the idea of employing strategies to manage your time or not, you do anyway -- it's just a question of how well.

 Well, it depends on the degree to which you value it, and the techniques, tools and resources you use to make the most of it.

-Below are a selection of the most effective time management strategies that anyone and everyone can use.
+Below are four highly effective time management strategies that you can use today.

 Any planning is worth the effort it took to do, usually many times over.
 Keep your planning simple at first.
 In fact, keep your planning simple as much as possible.